gchq/Gaffer/store-implementation/parquet-store/README.md

 - `parquet.add_elements.page.size`: This just exposes the Parquet file format parameter controlling the maximum page and dictionary page size in bytes before compression, see [Parquet documentation](https://parquet.apache.org/documentation/latest/) for more information.
 By default this is set to 1MB;
-- `parquet.add_elements.batch.size`: This is the maximum file size in bytes of the temporary files.
-By default this is set to 1GB;
 - `parquet.add_elements.output_files_per_group`: This is the number of files that the output data is split into per Gaffer group.
 By default this is set to 100.

 A complete Gaffer properties file using a `ParquetStore` will look like: